vschaftenaar/standalone-shiny/README.md

 │       ├── run_app.r

-*  runApp.bat has already been converted to an .exe, i.e., run.exe
+*  runApp.bat has already been converted to an .exe, i.e., run.exe. runApp.bat could be usefull for debugging.
 ** to be unziippped

 ```